-The partnership between EPNIA and Habitat brings together the resources of both organizations to provide affordable housing for qualified homeowners.
-Habitat for Humanity provides funding with zero interest loans to applicants who can verify their financial capability and provide 250 hours of “sweat equity” work on their own property.
+The partnership between EPNIA and Habitat for Humanity brings together the resources of both organizations to provide affordable housing for qualified homeowners.
+Habitat provides funding with zero interest loans to applicants who can verify their financial capability and provide 250 hours of “sweat equity” work on their own property.
 The construction project itself is supervised by Habitat’s professional staff and complemented with volunteer workers from a large number of supporting groups.
 Enos Park Development has provided vacant lots, design standards for new construction, volunteers, and its ongoing promotion and marketing of the Enos Park neighborhood.

 Habitat for Humanity of Sangamon County was founded in 1989 and has built more than 100 homes in the local area since then.
 Several recent projects have taken place in the Enos Park neighborhood.